Arabian red fox: Behaviour and ecology

-This fox is a mostly solitary animal, but may form loosely-knit social groups of a few individuals.
+The Arabian red fox is a mostly solitary animal, but may form loosely-knit social groups of a few individuals.
 They are nomadic, temporarily occupying defined home ranges.
-Its diet consists of rodents, birds, and fish as well as some desert vegetation or even carrion.
 They are most active at night.
-The small foxes open the eyes after 10 days from birth.
-Arabian foxes live in various environments, including mountains, coasts, deserts, and cities.
-In the wild they have lifespans of 2-4 years, while those in captivity have been observed to live for 10-12 years.
+The young open their eyes 10 days after birth.
+They live in various environments, including mountains, coasts, deserts, and cities.
+They can tolerate temperatures from over 50 Celsius to near freezing.
+In the wild they have lifespans of 2–4 years, while those in captivity have been observed to live for 10–12 years.

+Diet

+The Arabian red fox is an omnivore, and it eats almost anything, including rodents, birds, fish, and carrion.

+In the city of Sakaka, northwestern Saudi Arabia, the Arabian red fox has a highly varied diet, with a large amount of scavenged food waste from homes.
+Notable scavenged food consists of cooked rice, found in the stomachs of 30% of foxes surveyed, the cooked meat of sheep and dromedary camels, and dates.
+18% of foxes had accidental ingestion of non-food items, such as tin foil, paper, small pieces of plastic, and clothing.

+During turtle breeding season in the Ras Al Hadd Turtle Reserve in Oman, up to 90% of the Arabian red fox's diet consists of green sea turtle eggs and hatchlings.